LHO-Developments/Web-Books-Tracker/README.md

 # Web-Books-Tracker
-An extension tool for storing and tracking Web Novels, Webtoons, Mangas, and other style of publications on a table.
+A simple extension tool for storing and saving Web Novels, Webtoons, Mangas, and other style of publications on a table.

 # Instructions
 [Add] Button - Add New rows <br />